Ken MacBeth finds a use for the D-Beam controller, using it to play his new MacBeth Bomber analog synthesizer.

-Here’s what creator Ken MacBeth has to say about it: Continue reading
+Here’s what he has to say about the setup: Continue reading

 Here’s another sneak preview, via Ken MacBeth, of the upcoming Micromac-r synthesizer.